johnconnor77/holbertonschool-low_level_programming/0x10-variadic_functions/README.md

-# 0x0F.
-C - Variadic functions
+# 0x10 - Variadic functions
 ---

 * What are variadic functions